LynchLab/MAPGD/README.md

 	Lynch, M., D. Bost, S. Wilson, T. Maruki, and S. Harrison.
 2014  "Population-Genetic Inference from Pooled-Sequencing Data."
 Genome Biol Evol 6:1210-1218.

+For the output of the linkage command please cite:

+	Maruki, T., and M. Lynch 2014 "Genome-Wide Estimation of Linkage Disequilibrium from Population-Level High-Throughput Sequencing Data."
+Genetics 197: 1303-1313;

-For output of the relatedness command plase cite:
+For output of the relatedness command please cite:

 	Ackerman, M. S., P. Johri, K. Spitze and M. Lynch, 2015  A general statistical model for coefficients of relatedness and its application to the analysis of population-genomic data.
 In prep.